 Did you know that a baby’s brain will never grow at a more rapid pace than it does in the first few years of life?
 That’s why it is never too early to start educating your baby.
 I recommend spending time playing, reading and talking with your baby.
 Introduce your baby to environments with colors, smells, shapes and sounds, which will all trigger stimulation and help “feed” a baby’s brain development.
 Activities such as singing, reading, and playtime all arouse your baby’s senses, and improve his or her curiosity, attention span, memory, and nervous system development.

 The first exercise all babies should do is “tummy time.”
 Lay your baby on his tummy and encourage him to lift his head.
 Get down at his level and talk, sing, shake a rattle to encourage him to slowly lift up his head and turn it from side to side.
 As he grows, you can encourage him to roll and scoot in the same way by just moving the object he desires and encouraging him by talking and making cute noises.
 While baby lays on his back, you can bicycle arms and legs and as he gets older he will start trying to do mini “sit ups” or “crunches” and eventually, around 6 months of age he will be able to eat his toes.
+There have even been instances wherein infants egressing infancy and starting homeschool preschool have been known retain the habit of reaching for the toes.
 And finally, to work the arms and shoulders, allow your baby to reach for your face and later toys to hand you and lift, lift and lift!
 Hand held toys are fun to “play with” and provide built-in “reps” for the arm muscles.
 This will help build strength and endurance.

 Strong Immune System.